VladimirMakaev/cqrs-journey-doc/Journey_06_V2Release.markdown

 > CQRS journey, the implementation may well change as we learn more and
 > refactor the code.

-## Adding Support for Zero-cost Orders
+## Adding support for zero-cost orders

 There were three specific goals in making this change, all of which are
 related: